McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 {{% /tab %}}
 {{< /tabs >}}

-Codefence syntax is widely adopted in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.
+Codefence syntax is widely available in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.

 ### Parameter